givenscj/GDPR.Application.Docs/Installation/InstallUtil.md

-# Installation
+# Install Utility

-The Privacy Platform installer requires a simple Azure AD Application and Secret in order to create all the necessary resources a new instance will need.

-## Pre-requisities

--   Azure AD Application
--   Azure Management Permissions
+The Install Utility will create all the needed resources in your Azure tenant.
+This includes deploying the Azure Web Apps and database.

+## Download the Install Utility

+Ask your partner or privacy platform representative for access to the platform download utility.
+For a list of ceritied partners, reference this [list](./Partners.md).

 ## Running the Install Utility